isri12/notesrepo/CPPNotes.md

 }
 ```
 #### 3.10.4 Class Template
 -  A class template allows you to create a template for a class that can work with different data types.
+- Template class is added in .h file. not .cpp file

 ```cpp
 #include <iostream>